gdbots/pbjx-php/README.md

 # Pbjx::publish
 Publishes events to all subscribers (asynchronously if transport supports it).
 All subscribers will receive the event unless a fatal error occurs.

 > [Publisher/Subscriber](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) is the pattern used.
-This is important because it may look like the Symfony3 EventDispatcher but a Pbjx subscriber cannot stop the propagation of events like they can in a Symfony3 subscriber/listener.
+This is important because it may look like the Symfony EventDispatcher but a Pbjx subscriber cannot stop the propagation of events like they can in a Symfony subscriber/listener.

 Pbjx published events are distinct from application or "lifecycle" events.
 These are your ["domain events"](https://martinfowler.com/eaaDev/DomainEvent.html).
 The names you'll use here would make sense to most people, including the non-developer folks.
 MoneyDeposited, ArticlePublished, AccountClosed, UserUpgraded, etc.